gregnordin/python_setup_macbook/README.md

 # Motivation

-Several years ago I created a base Anaconda installation with the most up to date python version at that time, Python 3.6.
-For a time I added packages as needed to this environment to explore various topics.
+Several years ago I created a base Anaconda installation with the current python version, Python 3.6.
+For a time I added packages as needed to this environment as I did various projects.
 I also created conda environments to get more recent python versions.

 For the last year I have begun to follow the standard python best practice of creating specific non-conda environments for each of my projects using `python -m venv .venv --prompt="<project name>"`.
-My base anaconda installation has become so old and crusty that I can't update it to a more recent python version--the update always fails.
+In the meantime, my base anaconda installation has become so old and crusty that I can't update it to a more recent python version--the update always fails.
 Rather than just add more conda environments with later python versions to my old Anaconda base installation, I want to have a setup that allows me to easily update and change any part of it as my needs change and as new python versions become available.
+I also want to set up JupyterLab so that I don't have a bunch of extraneous kernels floating around cluttering things up, while still having some virtual environments available as specific kernels.

 # Approach

-Set up a base Miniconda environment and then create conda environments for particular purposes.
+Set up a base Miniconda environment and create conda environments for particular purposes.
 Some of these conda environments will be used only as the base environment for creating normal `venv` environments.
 Conda environments include the following:

 - Base miniconda environment
   - Bare root environment that will be easy to update to future versions of python as needed.
-I don't plan to use it for anything other than as a base to create conda environments because such conda environments are very easy to create and delete as needed and don't affect the root environment.
+I don't plan to use it for anything other than as a base to create conda environments.
+Such conda environments are very easy to create and delete as needed and don't affect the root environment.
+Likewise, the base miniconda environment is so minimal that it should be easily updateable.
+- `jupyter_py37`
+    - Minimal environment from which other virtual environment kernels are available.
+    - This will be the launching point for everyday JupyterLab use.
+- `anaconda_py37`
-- `anaconda_py37` - Anaconda 2019-10 environment
+    - Anaconda 2019-10 environment
     - This will be my main python environment for everyday use.
     - I will not install any extra python packages here.
-I can therefore update Anaconda as needed, or delete the whole thing and create a new anaconda environment without affecting any other environments.
+I can therefore update Anaconda as needed, or delete the whole thing and create a new anaconda environment without affecting other environments.
-  - This will also be the launching point for everyday jupyter lab use.
 - `py37`
     - Minimal environment to use with `python -m venv .venv --prompt="<project name>"` to create specific Python 3.7 environments for various projects.
 - `py38`
     - Minimal environment to use with `python -m venv .venv --prompt="<project name>"` to create specific Python 3.8 environments for various projects.
-- Other conda environments as needed

 # Installation